Results and Certificates

 - N.B.
 Individual unit grades and paper marks will not be accessible online.

-- All A Level and Level 3 Vocational Qualification Results will be available from 8.30am on Proportal .
+- All AS Level and Level 3 Vocational Qualification Results will be available from 8.30am on Proportal

-- A statement of results will also be posted to students home address by first class post on 18 August 2022 where this is available from the Awarding Body.
+- A statement of results (where available from the Awarding Body) will also be posted to students home address by first class post on 17 August 2023 if they are not collected in person.

-- Certificates for these qualifications are usually issued by the Awarding Body in November and once received in College/Sixth Form will be posted to your home address
+- Certificates for these qualifications are usually issued by the Awarding Body in November and once received in College will be posted to your home address.

 Results will not be given by phone or email.